 - Abnormal bleeding between menstrual cycles.

-EZCare STD Clinic is dedicated to working with each of our patients to determine the cause of any issues.
+EZCare Clinic is dedicated to working with each of our patients to determine the cause of any issues.
 If you are experiencing unusual symptoms, don’t wait, call today and schedule an appointment (415) 966-0848.
 Our caring staff will address all your healthcare needs 7 days a week, from 11:00 am to 7:00 pm PST.
 With numerous specialties and clinics to choose from, your health and confidentiality is our top priority.